 You will most likely need the following documents to apply for a teaching position.
 A Registration Form, this can normally be found on the Education Institute website for a province or territory of Canada.

-Proof of identity, like an ID, passport or other form of identification.
+Proof of identity, like an ID, passport, or another form of identification.

 Teaching certificate from your local province or territory.

-Canadian criminal record check this is done through the Canadian Mounted Police force and can be completed online with a set of fingerprints and recent passport photographs.
+Canadian criminal record checks is done through the Canadian Mounted Police force and can be completed online with a set of fingerprints and recent passport photographs.